 Cape Town has very hot and dry summers, meaning that 35 000l of water was required per month to irrigate the 160sqm food forest.
 A borehole was the chosen solution.
 To ensure that it was sustainable it was shared with 2 neighbours and a comprehensive groundwater recharge strategy was put in place with all stormwater run-off channeled back into the soil.

 The borehole water is high in iron and is treated and filtered using an ozonator and a DMI-65 system.

 We also harvest rain water into a 5000l tank which is used for cooking & drinking.

 The soil we are working with is essentially and old dune.
-This make it incredibly hard to retain nutrients and water.
+This makes it incredibly hard to retain nutrients and water.
 Building the soil is a long term strategy of putting biomass and biochar into the soil.
-We have found a waste stream of biochar from the charcoal inndustry which has enabled the soil start coming to life.
+We have found a waste stream of biochar from the charcoal industry which has enabled the soil start coming to life.

 Tours & Workshops

 If you are interested in organising a tour for a school or organisation please email [email protected]